 Why Do Animals End Up in Animal Shelters?

-Each year, between 6-8 million animals end up in animal shelters in the United States.
-Ultimately, 75% of all cats and 50% of all dogs that enter those shelters are killed.
+Each year, many animals end up in animal shelters in the United States.
 Why do they end up there?
-The National Council on Pet Population Study and Policy (NCPPSP) researchers went into 12 selected animal shelters in the United States and the AAHA (American Animal Hospital Association) published their findings for the top ten reasons that people say that they are surrendering an animal.
-Keep in mind that this is only based on those animals that were surrendered by their owner – many animals that end up at the shelter are picked up by animal control or found by a stranger and cannot say why their owner abandoned them.
+The National Council on Pet Population Study and Policy (NCPPSP) researchers went into 12 selected animal shelters in the United States, and the AAHA (American Animal Hospital Association) published their findings for the top 10 reasons people say that they were surrendering an animal.
+Keep in mind that this is only based on those animals that were surrendered by their owner.
+Many animals that end up at the shelter are picked up by animal control or found by a stranger and we cannot say why their owner abandoned them.

 - Landlord does not allow pet